zee-editor/zee/README.md

 directory.
 The exact location is system specific, e.g. `~/.config/zee/grammars` on Linux or macOS and `%AppData%/zee/grammars` on Windows.

-The parsers are either the ones configuraed in the `config.ron` file or the default ones if no configuration file is found.
+The parsers are either the ones configured in the `config.ron` file or the default ones if no configuration file is found.

 If you change the parsers in the `config.ron` file, you'll have to re-run the build command.